nationalarchives/ctd-omega-services/SPARQL.md

 Within PACS, a request message needs to be converted into SPARQL parameters which are then injected into the SPARQL query.
 The query is then executed and the results are decoded into simple case classes via a typeclass derivation mechanism provided by the [sparql-utils](https://github.com/phenoscape/sparql-utils) library.
-These simple cases classes are then converted into the more complex case classes representing the reply messages.
+These simple case classes are then converted into the more complex case classes representing the reply messages.
 Sometimes it will require execution of more than one SPARQL query, in order to gather all the information expected in the reply.
 This loose coupling between request messages and queries encourages the modularisation and reuse of queries to feed diverse